 The presence of Citrus leafminer can be identified by the silvery lines it leaves on leaves.
-These are the tunnels left by the larvae as it ‘mines’ its way through the insides of the leaf.
-When the larvae are fully grown, they curl the leaf edges and shelter inside the curled section and emerge as adult moths.
+These are the tunnels left by the larvae as they ‘mine’ their way through the insides of the leaf.
+When the larvae are fully grown, they curl the leaf edges shelter inside the curled section and emerge as adult moths.
 Leafminers can cause a lot of damage to trees, especially in young trees.
-Severely distorted leaves stops photosynthesis and the plant suffers.
+Severely distorted leaves stop photosynthesis and the plant suffers.
 Watch out for these pests mainly in summer and autumn.

 To control citrus leafminer, use an oil-based spray like Searles Pest Gun, spraying the affected foliage only.
 Coating the leaves with the oily spray will deter adult moths from using the leaves as a breeding ground.
 Keep a close monitor for more activity and spray again whenever new leaf damage is spotted.